-Now it seems fairly clear that—whichever source he used to obtain his information, he was speaking from a point of view infinitely vaster and more intricate than the point of view of earth-plane man, and it is perhaps for this reason that a language difficulty arises… Exactly what the language mechanism was has never been explained by the readings themselves, except for very fragmentary remarks to the effect that higher-dimensional realities cannot easily be expressed in three-dimensional terms.
-This sounds reasonable…
+Now it seems fairly clear that, whichever source he used to obtain his information, he was speaking from a point of view infinitely more vast and more intricate than the point of view available from the earth-plane; and it is perhaps for this reason that a language difficulty arises.
+Exactly what the language mechanism was has never been explained by the readings themselves, except for very fragmentary remarks to the effect that higher-dimensional realities cannot easily be expressed in three-dimensional terms.
+This sounds reasonable.

-It must be remembered that the readings were given from a point of view of an enlarged consciousness—that is to say, the source of information was conversant with many dimensions, and needed to condense what he knew into 3-dimensional terms.
-This is a difficult thing for us to grasp, because we are all so completely imbedded in a 3-dimensional consciousness that we cannot conceive of realities of 4, 5, 6, 7, and more dimensions.
-Yet both mathematicians and physicists, occultists and clairvoyants, assure us that higher dimensions do exist; and the readings themselves…often make reference to the fact.
+It must be remembered that the readings were given from a point of view of an enlarged consciousness—that is to say, the source of information was conversant with many dimensions and needed to be condensed into three-dimensional terms.
+This is a difficult thing for us to grasp, because we are all so completely embedded in a three-dimensional consciousness that we cannot conceive of realities of four, five, six, seven, and more dimensions.
+Yet both mathematicians and physicists, occultists and clairvoyants, assure us that higher dimensions do exist; and the readings themselves often make reference to the fact.

 It seems a simple enough sort of assignment.
 Yet the moment you began to refer to the most basic features of the thing you would realize that you could use neither the words stars nor stripes.
 Your first task would be to find other ways of expressing those ideas.
 Not even bars…perhaps bands would be the closest available equivalent.
 For stars you might begin to say, “five-pointed figures,” and in the midst of it realize that figures would be incomprehensible to an “r”-less people; so you would settle on five-pointed symbols of heavenly bodies.

 Red would be your next preoccupation.
-You could neither say darker nor deeper shade of pink, but finally you would approximate the idea by saying deep pink… You cannot say there are thirteen bands which alternate in color, nor can you remark that there are forty-eight stars which represent forty-eight states of the United States of America.
-Even country would be unavailable to you.
+You could neither say darker nor deeper shade of pink, but finally you would approximate the idea by saying deep pink.
+You cannot say there are thirteen bands which alternate in color, nor can you remark that there are fifty stars which represent fifty states of the United States of America.
+Even the word country would be unavailable to you.

-“The flag of the United States of the Continent of the West (that is, the land found by Columbus) consists of eight and five bands of white and a tint that might be called deep pink, passion pink, wine pink, that is to say, the tint of blood—a band of white and then a band of this tint.
-In the top left of the flag is a field of blue on which we see twenty and twenty-eight five-pointed symbols of heavenly bodies, each to stand as symbol of the twenty and twenty-eight states that make up the land.”
+“The flag of the United States of the Continent of the West consists of eight and five bands of white and a tint that might be called deep pink, passion pink, wine pink, that is to say, the tint of blood—a band of white and then a band of this tint.
+In the top left of the flag is a field of blue on which we see fifty five-pointed symbols of heavenly bodies, each to stand as symbol of the fifty states that make up the land.”